sertel/sebastian.ertel.github.io/_publications/2017-10-01-POSTER-Towards-Fine-grained-Dataflow-Parallelism-in-Big-Data-Systems.md

 date: 2017-10-01
 venue: 'In the proceedings of Proceedings of the 30th International Workshop on Languages and Compilers for Parallel Computing (LCPC 2017)'
 paperurl: 'https://link.springer.com/book/10.1007%2F978-3-030-35225-7'
+citation:
-citation: ' Sebastian Ertel,  Justus Adam,  Jeronimo Castrillon, &quot;POSTER: Towards Fine-grained Dataflow Parallelism in Big Data Systems.&quot; In the proceedings of Proceedings of the 30th International Workshop on Languages and Compilers for Parallel Computing (LCPC 2017), 2017.'
+' <span style="font-family:Arial; font-size:4em;"> Sebastian Ertel,  Justus Adam,  Jeronimo Castrillon, &quot;POSTER: Towards Fine-grained Dataflow Parallelism in Big Data Systems.&quot; In the proceedings of Proceedings of the 30th International Workshop on Languages and Compilers for Parallel Computing (LCPC 2017), 2017.'</span>
 ---
 [Access paper here](https://link.springer.com/book/10.1007%2F978-3-030-35225-7){:target="_blank"}